Alexanua/todo/README.md

 mvn exec:java
 Note: Make sure you have Java Development Kit (JDK) installed on your machine.

 The Todo app should now be running locally.
-Open your web browser and visit http://localhost:8080 to access the app.

 Please make sure you have the necessary prerequisites installed and configured correctly before proceeding with the installation steps.
 Refer to the project's documentation for